 During the 80's and 90's he photographed over seventy anti-apartheid films for various international broadcasters.
-Over the last thirty-nine years he has photographed more than three hundred documentaries, six TV drama series, many commercials and twenty-two theatrically released feature films and gallery exhibited film art projects.
+Over the last forty years he has photographed more than three hundred documentaries, six TV drama series, many commercials and twenty-two theatrically released feature films and gallery exhibited film art projects.

 Two films he photographed have been nominated for Oscars, two for Baftas and three for Emmys with two taking the top honour.
 Various other awards have been garnered.